musalman709/automode-visualization-tool/README.md

 the ARGoS executable and the path to the scenario file.
 The file `config.ini` serves as a template.

+Once the server is started, the editor should open by itself.
+If not, open the address `localhost:5000` in your web browser.

 ### Opening the editor without server

 Just open the file `src/grapheditor.html` in your web browser.